 Cash management services are a subset of the deposit service charges revenue stream.
 These services include automated clearing house, or ACH, transaction processing, positive pay, lockbox, and remote deposit services.
 These services are also governed by separate agreements entered into by the customer.
 The fee arrangement for these services is structured as a fixed fee per transaction which may be offset by earnings credits.
 An earnings credit is a discount that a customer receives based upon the investable balance in the applicable covered deposit account(s) for a given month.
 Earnings credits are only good for the given month.
 That is, if cash management fees for a given month are less than the month's earnings credit, the remainder of the credit does not carry over to the following month.
 Cash management fees are recognized as revenue in the month that the services are provided.
-Cash management fees earned but not yet received amounted to \$1.7 million and \$2.1 million as of June 30, 2023 September 30, 2023 and December 31, 2022 and were included in other assets.
+Cash management fees earned but not yet received amounted to \$1.7 million and \$2.1 million as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively, and were included in other assets in the Company's Consolidated Balance Sheets.